Mere Dad Ki Maruti: Plot

-The plot is set in Chandigarh, where a wedding is about to take place at the Khullar House, and father Tej Khullar has bought a new Maruti Ertiga car as a wedding gift for his daughter & would-be son-in-law.
-A few days before the wedding, his college going son, Sameer who the father thinks is good for nothing, secretly takes the car out to impress the hottest girl in college, Jasleen.
+The plot is set in Chandigarh Tricity, where a wedding is about to take place at the Khullar House, and father Tej Khullar has bought a new Maruti Ertiga car as a wedding gift for his daughter and would-be son-in-law.
+A few days before the wedding, his college-going son, Sameer, who the father thinks is good for nothing, secretly takes the car out to impress the hottest girl in college, Jasleen.
 After dropping Jasleen at her hostel and in a drunk state, he loses the car by accidentally giving the keys to a person who Sameer thinks is a valet.
-As soon as he realises that the valet doesn't have the keys and he had lost his car, he and his best friend Gattu go on an all night search to find the car.
+As soon as he realises that the valet doesn't have the keys and he has lost his car, he and his best friend Gattu go on an all-night search to find the car.